dmcclure/double-up/README.md

 ### PUT /v1/game/{id}
 Play a game round that is in progress.
-The client should send a JSON object specifying which of the four face down cards the player chose.
+The client should send a JSON object specifying which of the three face down cards the player chose.
 The card selected must be specified as either 0, 1, 2 or 3.
 For example:

 ```
 {"cardSelected": 2}